Ria424/developers-animatesdk-docs/Edge_object/Edge5.md

 #### Usage

-edge.setControl(index, x, y)
+Edge.setControl(index, x, y)

 #### Parameters

-**index** `integer`; An integer that specifies which control point to set.
+**index** `integer`; Specifies which control point to set.
 Use values 0, 1, or 2 to specify the beginning, middle, and end control points, respectively.

 **x** `number`; A floating-point value that specifies the horizontal location of the control point.
 If the Stage is in edit or edit-in-place mode, the point coordinate is relative to the edited object.
 Otherwise, the point coordinate is relative to the Stage.